 You could technically set each floor’s thermostat to your desired temperature, but this is not advised.
 Your upper or lower floors – depending on the season – will constantly be battling against the elements to stay cool or warm.
 All throughout the day, your air conditioner or heater will be running and running.
 By the time you get your utility bill, your jaw is going to drop – much like cold air – due to its astronomical cost.
 Using the cascade tricks, though, lets you enjoy the same end result with much less energy demand.

 Need help with a thermostat installation or upgrade in Portland, Oregon?
-Roth Heating & Cooling, Plumbing & Electrical has you covered.
+Roth Heating & Cooling, Plumbing, Electrical, Drain Services has you covered.
 Our team has 40+ years of industry experience for all things related to heating and cooling systems.
 Call (503) 994-9924 today.